Clay-Ferguson/quantizr/docs/ipfs.md

 That is, the Quanta app will be able to "crawl" IPFS trees (MerkleDAGs), and index the data as it goes along by caching in it's own local MongoDB.
 The the actual search requests, and/or future browsing of the same content will then come directly out of the MongoDB.
 So think of Quanta also as the final top layer of caching for IPFS data, where it can be rapidly surfaced to the Quanta front-end even without accessing IPFS for every access.

+## Note

+See file named `ipfs-quanta-testing.md` for info regarding technical specifics involved in running an IPFS Gateway instance inside the Quanta Docker compose and doing a very simple 'end-to-end' test of the IPFS Gateway, from the GUI.

 ## Quanta: The IPFS Browser

 Quanta has a very rudimentary experimental IPFS Browsing capability, that's capable of letting users browse the IPFS Web exactly as if that web were just a branch on the Quanta tree.